Grote Kerk Breda

 During the renovation of the castle, Hendrik and Mencia had unique eye tiles made in Antwerp.
 These are still shrouded in mystery.
 Read more about these special floor tiles here.

 Even in the centuries that followed, much of the castle was demolished and remodelled.
 In 1826, a new era began for the castle.
 William I decided to establish the Royal Military Academy here.
 Unfortunately, much of the Renaissance appearance of the castle was lost during the renovation into an academy.
 The corner towers were flattened, and the many beautiful dormer windows had to make way for an additional floor.
+Only in the 20th century was the historical value of the castle taken into account again during restorations.

 The Castle of Breda can only be visited during guided tours by Gilde de Baronie.
 From Park Valkenberg, you have a lovely view of the main building.